 This dish is the perfect way to use up any leftover quinoa.
-I'm a big fan of always making more food than you need for dinner.
-Dinner leftovers can make it is easy for you to reach for healthy alternatives the next day.
+I’m a big fan of always making more food than you need for dinner.
+Dinner leftovers can make it easy for you to reach for healthy alternatives the next day.

 Quinoa is great because it is so adaptable and can easily be turned into a salad, porridge, fritters, or a breakfast bowl the next day.

-We still have plenty of basil and tomatoes in the garden, so that's always a good sign that we may have a while to go with summer.
-This breakfast bowl is a perfect way to use up any veggies you have in the garden and to give you a nutritious start to the day if you feel like you need an energy boost.
+This quinoa breakfast bowl is a perfect way to use up any veggies you have in the garden and to give you a nutritious start to the day if you feel like you need an energy boost.

-In this quinoa breakfast bowl I have used fresh basil but any fresh herbs can be used, I also used my homemade Kale, Basil and Walnut pesto but a standard pesto bought at the store will also work.
+In this quinoa breakfast bowl, I have used fresh basil but any fresh herbs can be used, I also used my homemade kale, basil, and walnut pesto but a standard pesto bought at the store will also work.

-Below is some nutrition info for those that are interested, if not please skip to the recipe below,
+Below is some nutrition info for those that are interested, if not please skip to the recipe below.

-I hope you enjoy this recipe!
+I hope you enjoy this quinoa breakfast bowl recipe.
 Please let me know how you got on in the comments below, I love hearing from you!

 For more tasty recipes and to see what I’ve been getting up to you can follow me on Facebook, Instagram, Pinterest or Twitter.